frantafr/Copilot-For-Security/Logic Apps/Readme.md

 Both the "Evaluate Prompt" and "Evaluate Direct Skill" actions allow the user to set an optional sessionId to execute the evaluation within the context of an existing session.
 If omitted, a new session will be created for the investigation.

-# What you will achieve here :
+# What you will achieve here:
-Here you will find an array of differnt playbooks aligned with CyberSec scenarios that aim to acheive the following :
+Here you will find an array of different playbooks aligned with CyberSec scenarios that aim to achieve the following:
 - Enhanced threat detection: Automation can swiftly analyze vast amounts of security data to detect threats that might otherwise go unnoticed.
 - Proactive response: Automated playbooks enable instant responses to security incidents, reducing the window of opportunity for attackers.
 - Continuous monitoring: Automation allows for real-time monitoring of security events, enabling rapid identification and mitigation of potential risks.